casdoor/casdoor-website/docs/provider/web3/web3onboard.md

 ![create a web3-onboard web3 provider](/img/providers/web3/web3onboard_provider_conf.png)

-Currently, Casdoor only supports some wallets as shown in the above image.
+Currently, Casdoor only supports wallets shown in the above image.
 The `Injected` wallets represent browser injected wallets such as `MetaMask` or `Coinbase`.

 ### Step2.
 Add provider to your application